tari-labs/tari-university/src/preface/introduction.md

 A small jump with a lay of the land...

-- [Mimblewimble]((https://gitpitch.com/tari-labs/tari-university/master?p=/src/protocols/mimblewimble-1#/)- An intro to Mimblewimble - a protocol that focuses on scalability and privacy through the implementation of confidential transactions
 - [Basics of Scriptless Scripts](https://gitpitch.com/tari-labs/tari-university/master?p=/src/cryptography/scriptless-scripts#/)- Basics of Scriptless Scripts
 - [Layer 2 Scaling Survey (Part 1)]((https://gitpitch.com/tari-labs/tari-university/master?p=/src/layer2scaling/more-landscape#/)- Presents an overview of different layer 2 scaling solutions being worked at today, as well as a basic SWOT analysis of each
 - [Layer 2 Scaling Survey (Part 2)](https://gitpitch.com/tari-labs/tari-university/master?p=/src/layer2scaling/more-landscape#/)-Presents an   overview of different layer 2 scaling solutions being worked at today, as   well as a basic SWOT analysis of each